awjans/NRTechfolio/README.md

 ## Create a New Repository

 On the "Create a new repository" screen, fill in a name for your new repository in the middle of the page.
 It is suggested to use "NRTechfolio."
 Click the green "Create repository" button on the bottom right.
-Github will then create your new repository using the temmplate and redirect you to the new repository when finished.
+Github will then create your new repository using the template and redirect you to the new repository when finished.

 # Setup Instructions